enthought/envisage/docs/source/extension_points.rst

 	...

-The messages are contributed simply by creating a list trait and setting its "contributes_to" metadata to the Id of the extension point that we want to contribute to.
+The messages are contributed simply by creating a list trait and setting its "contributes_to" metadata to the ID of the extension point that we want to contribute to.
 All we have to do then is to intialize the trait with our messages and "Job done"!